AA125122/hello-world/README.md

 # hello-world
-From the Hello World tutorial
+From the Hello World tutorial.
-\nI am a student at Ohio University
-\nI like to play the trumpet
+I am a student at Ohio University, and I like to play the trumpet